ksylor/clarity-workshop-exercises/exercise-1/README.md

 2. Go to the example repo's homepage at https://github.com/ksylor/clarity-workshop-example

 3. Click the green "Clone or Download" button.
-In the dropdown, click the icon to copy the https clone URL.
+In the dropdown, click the icon to copy the https clone URL. (image)

 4. In the command line, run `git clone <copied url>`.
 You should see the output: